sunilrch/javawithgradle/README.md

 # Simple Gradle Java APP
-Simple Java App Created with Gradle
+Simple Java App Created with Gradle...

 Please read this Article to make the best use of this git repo